shammellee/awesome-django/README.md

 ## Fields

-*Packages that extend the functionality of existing field type or add new field types.*
+*Packages that extend the functionality of existing field type or add new field types*

 * [django-bitfield](https://github.com/disqus/django-bitfield/) - A BitField extension for Django models.
 * [django-countries](https://github.com/SmileyChris/django-countries/) - Provides country choices for forms, flag icons, and a CountryField.